SethClydesdale/genki-study-resources/README.md

 ### Made possible thanks to...
-- [The Japan Times](https://bookclub.japantimes.co.jp/en/) for Genki: An Integrated Course in Elementary Japanese.
+- [The Japan Times](https://bookclub.japantimes.co.jp/en/), Eri Banno, Yoko Ikeda, Yutaka Ohno, Chikako Shinagawa, and Kyoko Tokashiki for Genki: An Integrated Course in Elementary Japanese.
+- Noriko Udagawa and Reiko Maruyama for some Illustrations that were used.

+The following resources were used in this project.
+Check them out!
 - [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) for the awesome icons.
 - [dragula](https://github.com/bevacqua/dragula) for the simple drag and drop.
 - [easytimer.js](https://github.com/albert-gonzalez/easytimer.js) for the super easy timer.

-These resources were used in this project.
-Check them out !